mg-cloud/giteapy/docs/RepositoryApi.md

 # **repo_get_contents**
 > ContentsResponse repo_get_contents(owner, repo, filepath, ref=ref)

-Gets the metadata and contents (if a file) of an entry in a repository, or a list of entries if a dir
+Gets the metadata and contents (if a file) of an entry in a repository, or a list of entries if a dir.

+This API follows GitHub's design, and it is not easy to use.
+Recommend users to use the \"contents-ext\" API instead.

 ### Example
 ```python